hje58raf/MS-1/README.md

 ## Typography

-The Lato and Roboto font are the main fonts used throughout the whole portfolio website.
+The Lato and Roboto font is the main fonts used throughout the whole portfolio website.
 Sans Serif is the fallback in case the main font isn’t being imported to the site correctly.

 ## Imagery